roypratyay/pySAC/README.md

 pip install obspy
 ```

-### CSV File Format
+###  Global Centroid-Moment-Tensor (CMT) Catalog File

-The CSV file should contain the following columns in the specified order:
+The jan76_dec20.csv is a small version of Global Centroid-Moment-Tensor (CMT) catalog file and contains the following columns in the specified order:

 1. Event ID
 2. Year